ProgrammazioneDiSistema2023-IA-ZZ/Group18/README.md

 ### JavaScript-Rust Binding Overview

-The binding exposes several functions that allow Python users to interact with the ONNX runtime implemented in Rust.
+The binding exposes several functions that allow JavaScript users to interact with the ONNX runtime implemented in Rust.
 Key data structures like `ModelProto` and `TensorProto` from the ONNX specification are wrapped in IDs.
 These IDs act as opaque pointers, abstracting away the underlying Rust details from the JavaScript side.
 This design ensures a clean separation between the two languages and hides the intricacies of the Rust implementation.
 All the function arguments are passed behind a ModuleContext struct, and outputs are wrapped around a JSResult struct.

 ### Exposed JavaScript Functions

 Here's a brief overview of the JavaScript functions generated by the binding.
-First you find the rust function signature and then the corresponding JavaScript exposed function.
+First you find the Rust function signature and then the corresponding JavaScript exposed function.

 ```rust
 js_load_model(cx: mut ModuleContext) -> JsResult<JsNumber>